Parents of slain Utah student discuss daughter’s death

-SALT LAKE CITY (AP) - The parents of a University of Utah student killed by her ex-boyfriend say their formerly shy daughter was brimming with confidence and excited to graduate before she was fatally shot on campus last year.
+SALT LAKE CITY (AP) - The parents of a University of Utah student killed by her ex-boyfriend have said their formerly shy daughter was brimming with confidence and excited to graduate before she was fatally shot on campus last year.

-Jill and Matt McCluskey told the Deseret News newspaper in Salt Lake City that 21-year-old Lauren McCluskey planned to move to San Diego after her scheduled graduation in May.
+Jill and Matt McCluskey told the Deseret News newspaper in Salt Lake City that 21-year-old Lauren McCluskey planned to move to a warmer place like San Diego after her scheduled graduation in May.

-But, she was killed before she could even begin her final semester.
-Authorities say 37-year-old Melvin Rowland killed her on Oct.
-22, 2018.
-It came after the track athlete broke off her brief relationship with Rowland after learning he had lied about his name, age and criminal history.
+But, she was killed before she could begin her final semester.
+Authorities have said 37-year-old Melvin Rowland killed her on Oct.
+22, 2018 - after the track athlete broke off her brief relationship with Rowland when she learned he had lied about his name, age and criminal history.

+She reported to campus police that Rowland, a sex-offender who had spent time in prison, started harassing and extorting her after she broke up with him.
+Her friends reported Rowland’s controlling behavior to dorm staff nearly a month before the shooting, but that warning never made it to police.

+Jill McCluskey of Pullman, Washington, said her daughter seemed infatuated with Rowland after meeting him at a bar where he was a bouncer.
+She had only had a few boyfriends and Rowland charmed her with roses and dinner dates.

+He had told Lauren McCluskey he was 28 and studying to get a computer science degree while working part-time as a bouncer.

-Jill McCluskey of Pullman, Washington, says was worried about her daughter but decided not to interfere too much because she was wary of her tendency to be a “helicopter parent.”
+Even before they found out about his criminal past, Jill McCluskey said she had some concerns about the age difference between the two but decided not to interfere too much because she was wary of her tendency to be a “helicopter parent.”

+After the breakup and the reports her daughter made to police, Jill McCluskey said she called campus police asking for help for her daughter.

+Minutes before she was shot, Lauren McCluskey was on the phone with her mother and told her she was doing well.

 Information from: Deseret News, http://www.deseretnews.com